The land register is our main register. It records ownership of land and property in Scotland.

 Find out more about:

 If you have an online services login, you can use our responsive eForm to complete your application for registration in the land register.
+You can also notify us of a perceived title inaccuracy.
 If you don't have a login, use a pdf application form.

 - Registration (interactive) (pdf, 697KB)

 - Warranty (pdf, 348KB)

 - Prescriptive claimant (pdf, 340KB)